 - The Elevation Alert or Height of Instrument (H.I.) function prevents incorrect work caused by movement or settling of the tripod that would cause the laser to level at a lower height. - The Elevation Alert function becomes active and monitors the movement of the laser 30 second after the Rugby has completely levelled and the head of the laser starts rotating. - The Elevation Alert monitors the laser.
-If disturbed, both the X-axis LED and Y-axis LED flash and the Rugby beeps rapidly. - To stop the alert turn Rugby off and on again.
+If disturbed, the H.I.
+LED flashes and the Rugby beeps rapidly. - To stop the alert turn Rugby off and on again.
 Check the height of the laser before beginning to work again.